Explore the wonder of life.

 Learn how life works, from single cells to plants, animals, and ecosystems

-The Biology Major provides foundational knowledge across the breadth of the discipline while incorporating hands-on learning in every course.
+The Biology Major is one of the Biology Department‘s key degree programs.
+It provides foundational knowledge across the breadth of the discipline while incorporating hands-on learning in every course.
 The comprehensive math, chemistry, and physics requirements will prepare you for a wide range of careers and further study in STEM and health-related fields.
-Classes and labs are taught by faculty, not teaching assistants, so you can learn from the experts in their field.
-Participate in faculty-led undergraduate research on topics like microbiology, cancer biology, conservation biology, plant biology, marine biology, or human movement and perception.
+Classes and labs are taught by faculty members, not teaching assistants, so you can learn from the experts in their field.
+Participate in faculty-led undergraduate research on topics like microbiology, cancer biology, conservation biology, plant biology, marine biology, evolutionary biology or human movement and perception.

 What You Will Learn